fhroland/unix_v4/README.md

 root
 ```

-_(Note: At this stage, there is typically no password set for the root account.)_
+_Note: At this stage, there is typically no password set for the root account._

+---

 ## Step 5: Interacting with UNIX V4 :-)